fawad-sh/discount_codes_api/README.md

 ## Database Commands
-SQLite database loyality.db is used by the app.
+SQLite database loyalty.db is used by the app.
 During development/testing you can create the Database, Drop it and Seed it with initial data

 | Action         | Command                       |
 |---------------:|-------------------------------|